 We always start with some warm ups and stretching.
 Stretching our back, warming our joints, shoulders, wrist…It is important to warm up in preparation for the session but also to get rid of all of the stiffness accumulated throughout the day at work,

 Then we do some breakfalls, forward breakfall, backward breakfall.
-It is important for our training so that we don’t hurt ourselves when we are being thrown and when practicing and repeating technique after technique.
+It is important for our training so that we don’t hurt ourselves when we are being thrown when practicing and repeating technique after technique.
 We are lucky here as we have really good mats and a sprung floor so it is not too hard on our body when we fall.
 Knowing how to fall safely is a key part of aikido but also good for your daily life.

-Then the instructor will demonstrate a technique against a grab or an attack to the head or to the body, and we then practice the technique with a partner or in a small group.
+Then the instructor will demonstrate a technique against a grab or an attack to the head or to the body, we then practice the technique with a partner or in a small group.
 The techniques may be a throw, a lock of the arm, or simply working on unbalancing your opponent.

 We sometime also use wooden weapons , wooden knife, stick or sword and we sometime work on multiples opponents.